kuu/node-media-capture/README.md

 ###Details

 * Currently supports Mac OS X only. (tested on MBP + Yesemite.)
-* Currently supports vide tracks only. (audio is being implemented.)
+* Currently supports video tracks only. (audio is being implemented.)
-* Media data is compressed in the native addon.
+* Media streams are intended to be compressed in the native addon.

 ##Install

+###Mac OS X

 In case you don't have Homebrew: